Site or land clearing explained

-Site clearing is the process where a company, such as Africa Biomass Company, removes any trees, bushes and rocks from a certain area.
-A site owner can plant new orchards or vineyards or construction can begin.
+During the process of land or site clearing and preparation, Africa Biomass Company removes any trees, bush, shrubs, and rocks from a certain area.
+Afterwards an owner can plant new orchards or vineyards or construct a building.